The House of the Rising Sun

 Time signature

-The song is played in 6/8 tempo (counted one, two, three, four for each measure).
+The song is played in 6/8 tempo (a compound time including two dotted quarter notes per measure).

 Tuning overview